pathway27/GTH-Barcelona-Tramoji/README.md

 * Two.
 * Etc.

-* It's for the modern traveller
+* Designed for the modern traveller
 * It transcends language.

 ## :hammer_and_wrench: Installation